Manoharshrama/node-js-on-azure-nmss/README.md

 ### Credits & references:

-Majority of the code is derived from Express JS documentation website located at : https://expressjs.com/en/api.html
+Majority of the code in server.js is derived from Express JS documentation website located at : https://expressjs.com/en/api.html once the index.html and secure.html were written I refactored them using ChatGPT to ensure Better UI/UX using Bootstrap Framework.

 ---
 page_type: DiceRoller